vit/leetcode_js/src/740_deleteAndEarn/README.md

 ```

-## Some intuition (#1)
+## Intuition #1

-* When we decide to pick the number 3 (and thereafter delete all 2's and 4's), there are no reasons left not to take all other occurrences of 3.
+* If we decide to take the number 3 (and then remove all 2's and 4's), there is no reason not to take all the other occurrences of the number 3.

-So we __must__ take the sum of all 3's __or__ do not take 3 at all.
+So we __must__ take the sum of all 3 or not take 3 at all.

-Instead of the original list we can use pairs of unique numbers and sums of all their occurrences (let's call them _weights_).
+Instead of the original list, we can use pairs of unique numbers and the sums of all their occurrences (let's call them __weights__).

-Nums and weights is everything we need to know.
+The numbers and weights are all we need to know.
-First -- to check collisions between them, second -- to sum them up.
+The first -- to check for collisions between them, the second -- to sum them up.

 ```js
    num:     3     2     4     6